-Tip: If the words "indirect object pronoun" strike horror and panic into your heart, scroll to the cartoon video in the examples explaining what indirect objects are.
-They're actually pretty easy to figure out.
-And of course, you can also have a look at our Jargon Busters at the bottom of the lesson!
+Tip: If the words "indirect object pronoun" strike horror and panic into your heart, you can have a look at our Jargon Busters at the bottom of the lesson!

 Or, just learn by example.
 Notice how lui and leur are used in these examples:

 To soothe my children, I read a story to them.

 - lui means either him OR her (depending on the context) and

 - leur means them, irrespective of the the group's gender.